-Active Growth charges a performance fee.
-Cash and Conservative do not charge performance fees.
+Active Growth charges a performance fee capped at 0.95% of the Fund's average net asset value.
+Cash, Conservative and Aggressive do not charge performance fees.

-Moderate, Balanced and Aggressive do not directly charge performance fees but may invest directly or indirectly in underlying Milford funds that do.
+Moderate and Balanced do not directly charge performance fees but may invest directly or indirectly in underlying Milford funds that do.
 Please refer to the PDS for further details.